High-Resolution Molecular Spectroscopy Group

 Research Interests

 Macroscopic properties of matter are a manifestation of interactions among the constituting molecules.
-High-resolution spectroscopic studies on small molecular aggregates provide means to explore various intermolecular interactions and molecular dynamics.
-Our group focuses on studying small molecular aggregates, and understanding bulk phenomena, such as chemical reactions, crystallization, and solvation from a molecular point of view.
-We are highly interested in understanding the origin of molecular species that are found on comets and asteroids.
-For this purpose, we are building a helium nanodroplet isolation machine that will be coupled with a high-resolution infrared laser source.
+High-resolution spectroscopic studies on small molecular aggregates provide a means to explore various intermolecular interactions and molecular dynamics.
+Our group focuses on studying small molecular aggregates and understanding bulk phenomena, such as chemical reactions, crystallization, and solvation from a molecular point of view.
+We are highly interested in understanding the origin of molecular species found on comets and asteroids.
+For this purpose, we have built India's first helium nanodroplet spectrometer, which is among the very few of its kind worldwide.